-Personally, I vacillate between pity/love/concern for my NPD father (and other narc family members) and hard-won reality checks about his (their) extreme and continuing abuse and manipulation.
-So, again, I remind you to get a grip, stop taking responsibility for sh*t that isn’t your fault or burden (contrary to how you’ve been trained), and step forward with your own life, apart from that of the emotionally primitive and relentlessly greedy parasitic narcissist(s).
+Personally, I vacillate between pity/love/concern for my NPD father and hard-won reality checks about his extreme and continuing abuse and manipulation.
+So, again, I remind you to get a grip, stop taking responsibility for sh*t that isn’t your fault or burden (contrary to how you’ve been trained), and step forward with your own life, apart from that of the emotionally primitive parasitic narcissist(s).

 That’s it.
 That’s the lesson for tonight.
 Sleep tight, and don’t let those bedbugs bite.

 Julie L. Hall’s articles on narcissism regularly appear Huff Post, PsychCentral, NYMed Times, SmartNews, and YourTango.
 She is the author of a forthcoming book on narcissistic family dynamics and a memoir about life, and a few near deaths, in a narcissistic family (read excerpts).

 - How and Why Narcissists Are Highly Skilled Abusers